-Our pick for the best mesh Wi-Fi system is the Nest WiFi, Google's own mesh solution.
+Our pick for the best mesh routers is the Nest WiFi, Google's own mesh Wi-Fi solution.
 It offers excellent performance throughout the house, and features easy setup and great smart home integration.
-It also has a killer feature: Built in Google Home smart speakers in every mesh extension, giving you voice interaction that can extend to every room of the house.
+It also has a killer feature the other best mesh routers can't match: Built in Google Home smart speakers in every mesh extension, giving you voice interaction that can extend to every room of the house.

-The Netgear Orbi is another mesh networking favorite, with great performance and easy setup.
+The Netgear Orbi WiFi 6 (RBK852) is another mesh networking favorite, with great Wi-Fi 6 performance and easy setup.
 The individual units deliver some of the best data speeds available, and Netgear offers a range of extensions, including weatherproof outdoor extensions and the Netgear Orbi Voice, which has Amazon Alexa built in.
-There's even a budget-friendly version with the slightly cheaper Netgear Orbi RBK40.

 If you want the best mesh Wi-Fi solution available, Google's Nest WiFi is the best you can get.
 It offers superb performance, a dead-simple setup process and it delivers Wi-Fi coverage that can expand coverage to handle everything from a small home to large estate.